slavaaaaaaaaaa/devops-homework/ci.md

-# Homework 2: Continuous Integration/Continuous Delivery
+# Homework Part 2: Continuous Integration/Continuous Delivery

 In this assignment we focus on DevOps best practices, such as version control and deployment automation.